apodacaa/kokken/content/recipes/bolognese.md

   - Add beef until cooked.
   - Add wine, broth, tomatoes.
   - Simmer until thick (1.5 to 2 hours).
-notes: Healthy pinches of salt.
+notes: Healthy pinches of salt as you go.
+Optional to use 1/3 ground pork and 2/3 ground beef.
 ---